LauraPS1/TFEA.ChIP_downloads/R Databases/README.md

 ### Mouse ChIP-seq databases:

+mm_ReMap2022_TSS250b.Rdata: links genes to ChIP-Seq experiments with peaks up to 250 bases from the transcription starting site of a gene.
+ChIP-seq source: ReMap 2022 collection [4]

 mm_TSS1kb:links genes to ChIP-Seq experiments with peaks up to 1Kb from a gene.

 mm_TSS5kb.Rdata: links genes to ChIP-Seq experiments with peaks up to 5Kb from a gene.